aquarchitect/MyKit/README.md

 ### INTRODUCTION

 __MyKit__ is a wide-ranged collection of codes from extensions to small modular frameworks that are covering from data structure to user interface.
-For record purposes, everything is listed below in a directory tree, and the most exciting features will have an embedded link to the source codes.
+For record purposes, everything is listed below in a directory tree, and the most exciting features have an embedded link directly to the source codes.

 Thanks for checking out, and Happy coding!